JessicaYeh/rom-exchange-web/README.md

 ## Contributing

 All contributions are welcome!
 If you would like to contribute a feature, bug fix, or improvement, first open an [issue](https://github.com/JessicaYeh/rom-exchange-web/issues) that describes the change.
 Either you or someone else can implement the change.
 Submit a [pull request](https://github.com/JessicaYeh/rom-exchange-web/pulls) from the branch in your forked repo to the [develop](https://github.com/JessicaYeh/rom-exchange-web/tree/develop) branch of this repo.
 Your pull request must be reviewed and approved by the repo owner before merging.
+If your pull request includes UI changes, you __must include screenshots__!

 ## Related Projects